maddoxreed9175-png/talktome/README.txt

 cd talktome

 run setup.sh:
-(NOTE: This will install cmake and the newest version of Ollama.
-It will also clone the whisper.cpp repository) ./setup.sh
+(NOTE: This will install several different things.
+I recommend using your favorite text editor to read setup.sh before you run it.)
+./setup.sh

 Be sure to